 Some of the core components covered are:

-- An explanation of how to understand assets, liabilities, revenue and expenses (if you've never taken a college-level accounting class, this will be helpful).
+- An explanation of understanding assets, liabilities, revenue, and expenses (if you've never taken a college-level accounting class, this will be helpful).

 - Examples of real deals and how they are transacted in Scott's accounting system.